 Independent study offers the opportunity to pursue advanced study in language, literature, or communication.
 Independent study is open only to students with substantial preparatory course work in the discipline involved.
-(Prerequisites: ENG120, ENG155 and an upper level English course)
+(Prerequisites: ENG120, ENG155 and an upper level English course or consent of instructor)